kotikotprojects/dragonion/README.md

 # dragonion
-Most modern-looking, encrypted and functional in-console onion chat that YOU control!
+Most modern-looking, encrypted and functional in-console onion chat that you control!

 ## 📝 Note
 Dragonion IS NOT a chat for everyday use.
 It is specific application focused on